BASF introduces innovative HFO-based polyurethane systems at its Orange, CA site

 At BASF, we create chemistry for a sustainable future.
 We combine economic success with environmental protection and social responsibility.
-The more than 115,000 employees in the BASF Group work on contributing to the success of our customers in nearly all sectors and almost every country in the world.
-Our portfolio is organized into five segments: Chemicals, Performance Products, Functional Materials & Solutions, Agricultural Solutions and Oil & Gas.
-BASF generated sales of €64.5 billion in 2017.
-BASF shares are traded on the stock exchanges in Frankfurt (BAS), London (BFA) and Zurich (BAS).
-Further information at www.basf.com.
+The approximately 122,000 employees in the BASF Group work on contributing to the success of our customers in nearly all sectors and almost every country in the world.
+Our portfolio is organized into six segments: Chemicals, Materials, Industrial Solutions, Surface Technologies, Nutrition & Care and Agricultural Solutions.
+BASF generated sales of around €63 billion in 2018.
+BASF shares are traded on the stock exchange in Frankfurt (BAS) and as American Depositary Receipts (BASFY) in the U.S. Further information at www.basf.com.

 Recent Media Releases Items

 November 27, 2018